uym2/MinVar-Rooting/README.md

   -i INPUT, --input INPUT
                         Input File (default is STDIN) -m METHOD, --method METHOD
-                        Method (MP for midpoint, MV for minVAR, OG for outgroup) (default is MV)
+                        Method (MP for midpoint, MV for minVAR, OG for outgroup, RTTas or RTTqp for root-to-tip) (default is MV)
   -g OUTGROUPS, --outgroups OUTGROUPS
+                        Listing of the outgroups; to be used with -m OG -t SMPLTIMES, --smplTimes SMPLTIMES
-                        Listing of the outgroups; to be used with -m OG -o OUTFILE, --outfile OUTFILE
+                        The file containing the sampling Times at leaves; to be used with -m RTT -o OUTFILE, --outfile OUTFILE
                         Output File (default is STDOUT) -s SCHEMA, --schema SCHEMA